 I spend what time I can on working on Free & Open Source software, with a focus on security and user autonomy.
-If you’d like to support my work, consider donating.
-I fill in the gaps with freelance gigs, but would do FOSS stuff full-time if I could.

 For a big chunk of 2019 I was experimenting with the design of Mule, a new programming language focused on fine-grained sandboxing, dynamic code loading, reliability, portability, relative simplicity and a high expressiveness to complexity ratio.
 I haven’t dropped it entirely, and continue to work on it here and there, but it’s taken a back seat to Sandstorm since the community became active again towards the end of that year.